b0ink/csgo-chaos-mod/README.md

 ## Available Commands:
 ```
+sm_chaos         				- Shows a Menu to control Chaos options.
-sm_chaos <Effect Name>         - Runs a new random effect if no argument provided, otherwise finds the effect using the argument.
+sm_effect <Effect Name>			- Runs the effect if it matches with the argument.
 sm_startchaos                  	- Spawns a new effect immediately and starts the effect timer.
 sm_stopchaos                   	- Pauses the Chaos Effect timer and resets all the effects.

 chaos_refreshconfig            	- Updates and re-parses configs.
 ```

 ## Available ConVars: